 Young Banastre grew up as the fourth of seven children and distinguished himself throughout his early years.
 He had aspirations of becoming a lawyer and attended Oxford University.

-However, Tarleton had a vice that would haunt him and tear away at his finances.
-He squandered the inheritance that his father left him on gambling and woman.
+However, Tarleton had a vice that would haunt him and tear away his finances.
+He squandered the inheritance that his father left him on gambling and women.
 This squandering left him few options and resulted in Banastre Tarleton paying for a commission to become an officer in the British Army.

 Due to his natural ability, he rose through the ranks quickly without having to purchase another commission.
 He was a decisive leader and a skilled commander.
-When he learned of the rebellion in the British Colonies across the Atlantic Ocean he volunteered for service.
-By that time he had already reached the rank of Lieutenant Colonel.
+When he learned of the rebellion in the British Colonies across the Atlantic Ocean, he volunteered for service.
+By that time, he had already reached the rank of Lieutenant Colonel.

 American Revolutionary War